spacecomx/cdk-billing-alarm/README.md

 pip install spacecomx.cdk-billing-alarm
 ```

-## Setup basic billing alarm in your AWS account
+## Example: Create a billing alarm in your AWS account

 This type of billing alarm configuration will provide estimated charges for every AWS Service that you use, in addition to the estimated overall total of your AWS charges within your AWS account.
-See [documentation](https://github.com/spacecomx/cdk-billing-alarm/blob/main/docs/DOCUMENTATION.md) for more examples and custom implementations.
+For more advanced examples and custom implementations, see [**documentation**](https://github.com/spacecomx/cdk-billing-alarm/blob/main/docs/DOCUMENTATION.md).

 > :small_orange_diamond: The `emailAddress` is an endpoint that subscribes to a SNS topic.
 The `thresholdAmount` is the amount in USD, that will trigger the alarm when AWS charges exceed the threshold.